-- The CASI membership may meet informally on a regular basis between formal committee meetings in order to address academic staff issues on an ongoing basis.
+- The CASI membership may meet informally on a regular basis between formal committee meetings in order to address staff issues on an ongoing basis.

-- The CASI may appoint ad hoc subcommittees to address specific issues.
+- The CASI may appoint ad-hoc subcommittees to address specific issues.
 Both CASI and non-CASI members may serve on the subcommittees.

 - Votes on matters before the committee shall be taken on the motion of one member and a second of the motion by another member.
 For the purposes of voting, a quorum shall require two-thirds of all voting members to be present.
-Once a quorum is present, approval requires an affirmative vote of three-fourths of those voting members present or via electronic voting.
+Once a quorum is present, approval requires an affirmative vote of the majority of those voting members present or via electronic voting.

 - Proposed bylaw changes must be approved by two-thirds of all voting members.
-The bylaws and any subsequent changes to them will be filed with the secretary of the academic staff and posted on the CASI website.
+The bylaws and any subsequent changes to them will be filed with the Secretary of the Academic Staff and posted on the CASI website.

 - The CASI Chair will facilitate CASI activities and serve as the CASI liaison to the Dean and CASI staff.

-As revised by members of the COE CASI on August 13, 2021, and filed with the Secretary of the Academic Staff.
+As revised by members of the COE CASI on May 13, 2022, and filed with the Secretary of the Academic Staff.